Belvoir Media Group: Health media

-Pet Media
+Pet media

 Belvoir Media Group manages a number of pet publications and websites.
 In 1998, as part of the Toronto Star deal, Belvoir began managing Dogwatch and Catwatch newsletters with Cornell University College of Veterinary Medicine.
-Also in 1998, Belvoir launched Whole Dog Journal, which features well-researched, in-depth articles about all aspects of dog care and training.
+Also in 1998, Belvoir launched Whole Dog Journal, which features articles about aspects of dog care and training.

-In conjunction with Tufts Media, since 2009 Belvoir has published Your Dog and Catnip, monthly newsletters that partner with the Cummings School of Veterinary Medicine at Tufts University.
+In conjunction with Tufts Media, Belvoir has published Your Dog and Catnip, monthly newsletters that partner with the Cummings School of Veterinary Medicine at Tufts University, since 2009.

-In 2017, Belvoir Media Group acquired Catster and Dogster magazines from Lumina Media LLC.
-These bimonthly publications were previously branded as Cat Fancy and Dog Fancy.
+In 2017, Belvoir Media Group acquired the bimonthly publications Catster and Dogster, previously branded as Cat Fancy and Dog Fancy, from Lumina Media.
+In October 2023, Pangolia acquired Catster and Dogster.